 About the Institute

 Take your team beyond yearly evaluations and tedious meetings to get to the core of what makes successful school leadership work.
-New in 2016, NAIS, in partnership with the Division of Education Leadership at George Mason University (GMU), will host the School Leadership Team Experience (SLTE), a special three-day learning experience for independent school leaders this summer.
+NAIS, in partnership with the Division of Education Leadership at George Mason University (GMU), will host the School Leadership Team Experience (SLTE), a special three-day learning experience for independent school leaders this summer.
 The institute will bring together school teams of 3-5 individuals who hold leadership positions in your school, including the head of school, to focus on collaboration and building leadership capacity to support school improvement.
 Consult with educational leadership experts as you work through the real and specific challenges and opportunities facing your school.

 Some examples of school teams that will benefit from this intensive, residential course include teams: